ExodusMovement/test/src/replay/README.md

 These implementations are not specific to `@exodus/test` and can be used separately

+Zero-dependencies and bundleable

+Replayers can run in V8 / JavaScriptCore / Hermes even with no network API implemented at all

 ```js
 import { fetchRecorder, fetchReplayer, WebSocketRecorder, WebSocketReplayer, prettyJSON } from ...
 ```